 Always wash your hands before, and after you prune your plants, otherwise you may be spreading plants’ diseases without even knowing it!

 Sometimes Calandiva’s leaves will turn white because mildew has taken over them.
-This could be because one part of the plant was already infested, and you didn’t wash your hands when you were pruning, so you spread the disease, or it could also be because you overwater your succulent.
+This could be because one part of the plant was already infested, and you didn’t wash your hands when you were pruning, so you spread the disease, or it could also be because you overwater your evergreen succulent.

 If you see any pests (such as Aphids), then try to remove them by hand.
 If not, use a stick or something to help you out, but it is essential for you to do this, otherwise, the Aphid will likely eat parts of the leaves in a matter of seconds.